-A calorie deficit is a difference between the number of calories you consume and the number of calories your body burns.
+A calorie deficit (or surplus) is the difference between the number of calories you consume and the number of calories your body burns.
 It’s a crucial part of weight management because it determines whether you will lose, maintain, or gain weight.
 But how do you calculate your calorie deficit?
 And what does it mean for your health?
 Let’s find out!

 What Is A Calorie?

 A calorie is a unit of energy.
 Your body needs calories, just like your car needs gas.
-To survive and function normally, the human body requires an intake of at least 1000 to 1200 calories per day.
-However, this number varies depending on age, sex, and weight loss goals.
+To survive and function normally, the human body requires a minimum number of calories per day.
+However, this number varies depending on factor such as age, sex, body composition and activity level.
 The average person consumes around 2000-2500 calories per day (8).
 Calories are burned primarily through bodily processes such as respiration (i.e., breathing), digestion, circulation, muscle movement, etc.

 What Is A Calorie Deficit And Why Does It Matter?

-A calorie deficit is a difference between the number of calories you consume and the number you burn.
-When your calorie intake is less than what you need, then a deficit exists.
-This results in weight loss because excess calories that are not burned accumulate as stored fat.
+A calorie deficit (or surplus) is a difference between the number of calories you consume and the number you burn.
+When your calorie intake is less than what you burn, then a deficit exists.
+This results in weight loss because your body uses its stored fat to provide the rest of the energy it needs.

 How To Calculate Your Calorie Needs And Deficit

-To determine how many calories you should eat each day, figure out first how many calories you require to maintain your current weight (your basal metabolic rate or BMR).
+To determine how many calories you should eat each day, figure out first how many calories you require to maintain your current weight (your basal metabolic rate or BMR plus activity).
 To figure out how many calories you burn each day, simply add up all the ways your body expends energy.
 Three main components that determine how many calories you burn each day:

 Resting Energy Expenditure (REE)

 This is the number of calories you burn at rest for basic body functioning, such as breathing and keeping your heart beating.
 It’s also called basal metabolic rate (BMR).
-Men typically have a greater REE than women because they are generally larger.
+Men typically have a greater REE than women because they are generally larger with more muscle mass.
 People who weigh more will burn more calories at rest.
 Your REE is a function of both your weight and height, as well as your age (2).

 Thermic Effect Of Food (TEF)